Linuxfabrik/monitoring-plugins/check-plugins/disk-io/README.md

   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
-  --count COUNT         Number of times the value must exceed specified
+  --count COUNT         Number of consecutive checks the threshold must be
-                        thresholds before alerting.
-Default: 5 --critical CRIT       Threshold for disk bandwidth saturation (over the last `--count` measurements) as a percentage of the maximum bandwidth the disk can support.
-Default: >= 90 --iowait-critical IOWAIT_CRIT
+                        exceeded before alerting.
+Default: 5.
+  --critical CRIT       CRIT threshold for disk bandwidth saturation as a
+                        percentage of the observed maximum, measured over the last `--count` runs.
+Default: >= 90.
+  --iowait-critical IOWAIT_CRIT
-                        Set the critical threshold for normalized iowait in percent (Linux only).
+                        CRIT threshold for normalized iowait in percent (Linux only).
 The iowait value is normalized so that 100% means one CPU core is fully I/O-saturated.
-Values above 100% indicate that more than one core is waiting for I/O. Default: >= 90 --iowait-warning IOWAIT_WARN
+Values above 100% indicate that more than one core is waiting for I/O. Default: >= 90.
+  --iowait-warning IOWAIT_WARN
-                        Set the warning threshold for normalized iowait in percent (Linux only).
+                        WARN threshold for normalized iowait in percent (Linux only).
 The iowait value is normalized so that 100% means one CPU core is fully I/O-saturated.
-Values above 100% indicate that more than one core is waiting for I/O. Default: >= 80 --match MATCH         Match on disk names.
-Uses Python regular expressions without any external flags like `re.IGNORECASE`.
-The regular expression is applied to each line of the output.
-Examples: `(?i)example` to match the word "example" in a case-insensitive manner.
+Values above 100% indicate that more than one core is waiting for I/O. Default: >= 80.
+  --match MATCH         Filter by disk name.
+Filter by this Python regular
+                        expression.
+Case-sensitive by default; use `(?i)` for case-insensitive matching.
+Can be specified multiple
+                        times.
+Examples: `(?i)example` to match "example"
-                        `^(?!.*example).*$` to match any string except
-                        "example" (negative lookahead). `(?: ... )*` is a non-
+                        regardless of case. `^(?!.*example).*$` to match any string except "example" (negative lookahead).
-                        capturing group that matches any sequence of characters that satisfy the condition inside it, zero or more times.
 Default:
+                        .
-  --top TOP             List x "Top processes that generated the most I/O
+  --top TOP             Number of top processes to list by I/O traffic.
+Use
-                        traffic".
-Use `--top=0` to disable this feature.
+                        `--top=0` to disable.
+Default: 5.
-                        Default: 5
-  --warning WARN        Threshold for disk bandwidth saturation (over the last
+  --warning WARN        WARN threshold for disk bandwidth saturation as a
-                        `--count` measurements) as a percentage of the maximum bandwidth the disk can support.
-Default: >= 80
+                        percentage of the observed maximum, measured over the last `--count` runs.
+Default: >= 80.
 ```